h2oai/h2o-3/h2o-docs/new_look_docs/includes/_DataScienceH2O-Dev.rst

 -  **prior**: Specify prior probability for p(y==1).
 Use this parameter for logistic regression if the data has been sampled and the mean of response does not reflect reality.

-   		**Note:** this is simple method affecting only the intercept, you may want to use weights and offset for better fit.
+     **Note**: This is a simple method affecting only the intercept.
+You may want to use weights and offset for a better fit.

 -  **lambda\_min\_ratio**: Specify the minimum lambda to use for lambda search (specified as a ratio of **lambda\_max**).